...

 Summary

-Five vital things to understand before you form a subsidiary in India are the incorporation process, costs, compliance, Involvement of Sr. Management and cultural insights.
+5 vital things to understand before you form a subsidiary company in India are the incorporation process, costs, compliance, Involvement of Sr. Management and cultural insights.
 Remunance offers PEO and Employer of Record support for a smoother transition and market testing before committing to a full subsidiary setup.

 Remunance has a mission to inspire foreign companies to build successful businesses in India.
 Remunance offers a range of services, from Professional Employer Organization (PEO) support to foreign company registration in India.
-With over 100 clients from 22 countries, we’ve built a strong global presence.
+We’ve built a strong global presence with over 100 clients from 22 countries.

 What is a Subsidiary Company in India?

-An Indian subsidiary company is a business in control of more than half of its equity shares through foreign parent company ownership.
+A subsidiary company in India is a business in control of more than half of its equity shares through foreign parent company ownership.
 This framework lets foreign businesses build a local presence in the Indian market and profit from its expanding economy and huge talent pool.

 Though it runs as per Indian laws, the subsidiary complies with the strategic objectives of its parent company.
-For companies trying to increase their worldwide presence, acquire market knowledge, and seize regional prospects, establishing a subsidiary in India might be a calculated action.
+Establishing a subsidiary in India might be a calculated action for companies trying to increase their worldwide presence, acquire market knowledge, and seize regional prospects.

 Know more: A Complete Guide for Setting Up a Subsidiary Company in India